 At the completion of this activity, you should be able to:

-Explain the role of the SRA in the SDP process, particularly in the development of inspection findings in Phases 1, 2 and 3 of the process.
+Explain the role of the SRA in the SDP process, particularly in the development of inspection findings in Phases 1, 2, and 3 of the process.
 Explain the purpose of the SDP for achieving a “best estimate” of risk using best available information.

 Explain the concept of concurrent inspection findings and be able to explain the basis for treatment of concurrent findings.